Portal 1 and 2 are two of the best puzzle-platformers ever made and have influenced the creation of countless other games since their release.

 Platforms: PC, PS4, Nintendo Switch

-If you find the cooperative aspect of Portal most interesting, Biped is another puzzle game worth checking out with a friend.
+If you find the collaborative aspect of Portal most interesting, Biped is another puzzle game worth checking out with a friend.

 It sees you controlling adorable bipedal robots that can only move a single leg at a time; this leads to some fascinating puzzle designs down the road that require strategy and coordination.